Daniil and David Liberman: Entrepreneurial activity

 Daniil and David began earning money while still at school, fixing computers and creating websites.

 They wrote their first video game business plan in 2001.
-In 2005 they founded Sibilant Interactive, which specialized in the massively multiplayer online role-playing genre.
-In 2008, the project was ceased due to the financial crisis.
+In 2005 they founded Sibilant Interactive, which specialized in massively multiplayer online role-playing games.
+The project was shut due to the 2008 financial crisis.
 The brothers were also co-founders of Kanobu, which was previously released as a separate project from Sibilant Interactive.
 In 2011, a controlling stake in Kanobu Network was acquired by Rambler&Co.

 In 2008, together with Anna and Maria, the brothers registered the new company Concept Space.
 They used the high-quality computer graphics expertise they had gained while developing video games to create their own proprietary software as well as a cost-effective pipeline for producing CGI animation and motion capture technology.

 In 2009, Daniil and David signed a contract with Channel One Russia to create the animated cartoon series Mult Lichnosti, which aired from November 15 2009 to February 24, 2013.
 The brothers were involved in business development and innovation, Maria specialized in legal support and content management, while Anna, alongside her partner Dmitry Azadov (author of the Russian 3D animated series Dyatlows), oversaw production.
 In 2010, Anna and Dmitry were awarded the TEFI Prize in the TV Program Art Directors category.

 In 2010, David and Daniil created the company Brothers Ventures.
 The firm's largest deal was with Coub, in which it invested around $1 million.

 In 2015, the brothers moved to the US and founded the startup Frank.Money, which provides a widget for visualizing expenses and income for both non-profit organizations and companies.
 The widget helps donors and members of the global community see in real time how the project founder is spending the funds raised.
 The project is related directly to the brothers’ mission to make the world and organizations more transparent.

 In 2018, the Frank Foundation announced a competition for a grant in the field of educational technology.
 The Hack Club won the $1 million grant in 2019, accepting the terms of full transparency regarding subsequent expenses and income.
 In May 2020, Elon Musk donated $500,000 to the Hack Club.